Lindt8/ng-imager/docs/dev/architecture.md

 - `Edep` assumes the provided `L` is actually energy deposition in MeV instead of light output in MeVee (as is the case for PHITS-scored energy deposion)

 These strategies are currently designed for **neutron kinematics**; gamma energy handling is much less critical for the present imaging method and may be added later if needed.

+For neutron events there is an ambiguity between proton and carbon recoils in organic scintillators.
+When using strategies that can support species-specific recoil estimates (e.g. ELUT, PHITS Edep), the pipeline can construct both proton and carbon neutron candidate cones and choose between them using a prior-based angle-difference metric:

+    Δ = |θ_calc − θ_est|

+This behavior is controlled by the configuration key `force_proton_recoils`:

+- `force_proton_recoils = false` (default):
+    - For species-aware strategies (ELUT, Edep), the pipeline builds both proton and carbon neutron cones when a prior is available and selects between them using Δ.
+    - For legacy strategies (ToF, FixedEn), the deposited energy is effectively proton-like, but the H/C branch for scattering angle computation may still be evaluated if needed for comparison or reproduction of legacy behavior.

+- `force_proton_recoils = true`:
+    - Always assume proton recoils for neutrons.
+    - Bypasses H/C hypothesis testing and prior-based discrimination.
+    - Useful for strict legacy reproduction and debugging.

 #### `[plane]`